maxwell091/Oil-Well-Decline-Arps-Model-Approach/README.md

    - The harmonic decline curve is used when production decline follows a linear pattern, where the production rate decreases linearly with time.
    - It's less common in practice and is typically used for wells with constant bottom-hole pressure or wells that are under boundary-dominated flow conditions.

 The choice of which Arps decline curve to use depends on the characteristics of the well and the observed production behavior.
-In many cases, the hyperbolic decline curve is preferred for several reasons:
+However, in over the years this model has been used, the hyperbolic decline curve is preferred for several reasons:

-- Realism: The hyperbolic curve reflects the typical behavior of oil and gas wells, where production often experiences an initial rapid decline followed by a slower decline rate as the reservoir pressure decreases.
+- Its Realism: The hyperbolic curve reflects the typical behavior of oil and gas wells, where production often experiences an initial rapid decline followed by a slower decline rate as the reservoir pressure decreases.

 - Flexibility: The hyperbolic curve allows for a wide range of decline behaviors by adjusting the "b-factor" (n).
 This flexibility makes it suitable for a variety of well types and conditions.